kscieslinski/CTF/pwn/ctfzone2019/tictactoe/README.md

 Function get_name:
 - [1] Sends welcome message to user.
 Notice that we can guess the signature of the send_all function: send_all(int sock, char *buf, size_t count), where count is number of bytes to send.
 - [2] Reads name provided by user.
 Similar to send_all, recv_all signature is: int recv_all(int socket, char *buf, size_t count), where count is number of bytes to read.
 So in this case program reads up to 0x800 bytes into 16 bytes buffer.
-This is exactly the buffer overflow we found before!
+This is exactly the buffer overflow we found above!
 - [3] The tmp_name buffer is copied to name, where name is a global variable.

 ## Exploit
 At this point we can try to exploit a proxy server.
-We control not only return address but also huge stack part (the addresses underneath).
-If we had a libc address we would simply perform some ROP.
-Unfortunetely we havn't leaked anything yet and so are gadgets are limited to the ones found in the binary itself.
-Moreover the shell might not be enought (more about this later) so I decided I would like to make use of disabled NX protection (it marks stack, .bss, .data, etc. memory as not executable).
+We control not only return address but also huge stack part (the addresses underneath return address).
+If we had a libc address we would simply create a ROP.
+Unfortunetely we haven't leaked anything yet and so our gadgets are limited to the ones found in the tictactoe binary.
+Moreover the shell might not be enought (more about this later) so I decided I would like to make use of disabled NX protection (when enabled it marks stack, .bss, .data, etc. memory as not executable).

 Let's confirm that with vmmap: